Sideroblastic anemia

 Key Points for Exams – نقاط مهمة للامتحانات

-• Sideroblastic anemia = defective heme synthesis → iron piles up in mitochondria → ringed sideroblasts on Prussian blue stain.
+• Core defect: failed heme synthesis → iron piles up in mitochondria → ringed sideroblasts on Prussian blue stain + ineffective erythropoiesis.

 • Iron studies = mirror of IDA: ↑ iron, ↑ ferritin, ↓ TIBC, ↑↑ transferrin saturation.

-• Lead poisoning clues: child + old house + abdominal pain + neuro symptoms + basophilic stippling + lead lines on gums/long bones.
+• Lead clues: child + old house + abdominal pain + neuro symptoms + basophilic stippling + Burton lines on gums.

-• Treatment of hereditary & INH-induced forms: Pyridoxine (B6).
+• Treat hereditary & INH-induced forms with pyridoxine (B6).

-• Treatment of lead poisoning: remove exposure + chelation (DMSA, EDTA, dimercaprol).
+• Treat lead poisoning: remove exposure + chelation (DMSA, EDTA, dimercaprol).

-• Do NOT give iron supplements — they worsen iron overload.
+• NEVER give iron supplements — they worsen iron overload.

 تذكر